 The logo is one of our most important brand assets.
 It symbolizes the institution’s global perspective of ocean, Earth, and atmospheric research and education.
 Proper logo usage will ensure uniformity and consistency, which are critical in reinforcing our identity.

 The horizontal logo is the preferred version and should always strived to be used.
 The vertical logo can be used when the horizontal logo is limited by size or proportions.

 Our logo represents two world renowned institutions: UC San Diego and Scripps Institution of Oceanography.
-The relationship to and affiliation with UC San Diego is an important differentiator as an earth science institution and lends credibility as a global research and education institution.
+Our affiliation as a department within UC San Diego is an important differentiator as an earth science institution and lends credibility as a global research and education institution.
 UC San Diego may not be removed from this logo.

 The logo must appear on the front and/or back of all printed material intended for internal and external audiences, as well as in the top bar on all Center, Program, and Lab websites.

 Do not remove UC San Diego from the logo.

 Do not change the typeface.